-Prerequisite: \Required\ Take CLDV-01; Minimum Grade C,P;
+Prerequisite: Required Take CLDV-01; Minimum Grade C,P;

 A study of infants and toddlers from pre-conception to age three including physical, cognitive, language, social, and emotional growth and development.
-Applies theoretical frameworks to interpret behavior and interactions between heredity and environment.
+Applies theoretical frameworks to interpret behavior and interaction.

+tions between heredity and environment.
 Emphasizes the role of family and relationships in development.

 62850 Oks, O Online Comments: This 8-week course is held 01/12/25 to 03/06/25.
-Open Educational Resources/Zero Textbook Cost: All learning materials provided at no cost to students.